Your Guide to 4 Last-Minute Valentine’s Dates in Hawaiʻi

-Fortunately, the Islands are among the most romantic places on the planet.
+Fortunately, the Islands are still one of the most romantic places on the planet.

-While there’s a lot of pressure to plan a spectacular Valentine’s Day, the holiday often sneaks up on even the best of us.
-If you’re currently feeling stressed trying to orchestrate an elaborate evening, unable to secure dinner reservations or still searching for the perfect gift, just remember the essence of Valentine’s Day is about spending time with your sweetheart.
-And in Hawaiʻi, there are endless possibilities for a romantic date night, even for those procrastinators.
+There’s a lot of pressure to plan a memorable Valentine’s Day, but the holiday often sneaks up on even the best of us.
+If you’re stressed trying to orchestrate an elaborate evening, unable to secure dinner reservations or still searching for the perfect gift, just remember the essence of Valentine’s Day is about spending time with your sweetheart.
+And in Hawaiʻi, there are endless opportunities for a romantic date night, even for procrastinators.
 If you briefly forgot about Valentine’s Day, it’s not too late to make Feb.
 14 memorable.

 Picnic at a Beach During Sunset